timoast/methylQC/README.md

 ### Functions

 * `loadData`: Loads a BSseeker2 CGmap file into memory.
-This just calls `readr::read_tsv` and gives each column the correct names.
+This just calls `data.table::fread` and gives each column the correct names.
 * `plotBrowser`: Generate a genome browser view of sequencing coverage for a given genomic region.
 * `plotSurvival`: Plot the diminishing percentage of all cytosines with increasing levels of sequencing depth.
 * `methylomeStats`: Generate some summary statistics for the distribution of sequencing depth.
 This returns a dataframe with the quantiles, mean, and kurtosis (how "spiky" the coverage is).